-Fig. 19: The curve of missed U ratio and falsely canceled SCGFailure reporting ratio.
+Fig. 19.
+The curve of missed \mathbf{U} ratio and falsely canceled SCGFailure reporting ratio.

-Fig. 20: SCGFailure type breakdown and throughput gains with SFM in file uploading.
+Fig. 20.
+SCGFailure type breakdown and throughput gains with SFM in file uploading.

-Therefore, compared to the other two cases (M, R), SFM realizes higher absolute throughput gains in U instances.
+instances for A in D1 and T in D2.
+This is because unnecessary SCGFailure are typically triggered when the throughput is very high.
+Therefore, compared to the other two cases (\mathbf{M}, \mathbf{R}) , SFM realizes higher absolute throughput gains in U instances.

-To evaluate the performance gain of SFM File uploading. in bulky file uploading application, we conduct file uploading experiments while collecting dataset D3.
+File uploading: To evaluate the performance gain of SFM in bulky file uploading application, we conduct file uploading experiments while collecting dataset D3.
 Our first observation is that repeated failures are the dominant SCGFailure type for both file uploading and file downloading.
-Figure 17c and Figure 20a show that for both applications, more than half of SCGFailure instances in D3 occur repeatedly within a short period.
-Additionally, in file uploading, unnecessary SCGFailure is the second most common type, accounting for 20% of SCGFailure instances.
-In contrast, the ratio of unnecessary SCGFailure is less than 5% in file downloading (Figure 17a).
+Fig. 17(c) and 20(a) show that for both applications, more than half of SCGFailure instances in D3 occur repeatedly within a short period.
+Additionally, in file uploading, unnecessary SCGFailure is the second most common type, accounting for 20% of SCGFailure is less than 5% in file downloading (Fig. 17(a)).
 This indicates that continuous retransmissions are more likely to be triggered during file uploading, leading to more false detections of SCGFailures.

 Our evaluation results demonstrate that SFM can effectively address problematic SCGFailure handling and significantly improve uplink throughput in file uploading application.
-Figure 20a shows the proportion of each SCGFailure type under SFM and legacy handling in the D3 file uploading dataset.
+Fig. 20(a) shows the proportion of each SCGFailure type under SFM and legacy handling in the D3 file uploading dataset.
 SFM resolves more than 70% of the problematic instances, significantly reducing their total ratio from 75% to 20%.
 Specifically, the proportion of repeated failures drops from 50% to only 15%, and SFM avoids almost all unnecessary failures.
-Figure 20b and Figure 20c show the absolute and relative gains in uplink throughput with SFM respectively.
+Fig. 20(b) and (c) show the absolute and relative gains in uplink throughput with SFM respectively.
 Due to the inherently lower ceiling of uplink throughput, the absolute gain of SFM in file uploading is lower than in file downloading.
 However, the relative gain in file uploading is remarkable.
-Figure 20c shows that SFM increases uplink throughput by an order of magnitude in half of the instances.
+Fig. 20(c) shows that SFM increases uplink throughput by an order of magnitude in half of the instances.
 More impressively, in 30% of the instances, SFM even achieves over a 60-fold increase in uplink throughput.